a group of people in a courtroom, Phases of Criminal Trial

 Authentication and Admission of Evidence

-Direct examination is often the stage where the prosecutor (or the defense) will ask their witness to identify particular objects, photos, or documents and then request the court to have them entered into evidence.
+Direct examination is often the stage where the prosecutor (or the defense) asks their witness to identify particular objects, photos, or documents and then requests that the court enter them into evidence.

 Cross-Examination

-Once the prosecutor completes her direct examination of a witness, the defense attorney will have the opportunity to cross-examine the witness.
+Once the prosecutor completes her direct examination of a witness, the defense attorney can cross-examine the witness.

 The goal of the cross-examining attorney is to impeach the integrity of the witness and, if possible, supply the jury with reason to doubt the motive and credibility of the witness.

-On cross-examination, leading questions are almost always asked.
-However, suppose the cross-examining attorney becomes excessively argumentative and is seen as bullying the witness.
-In that case, the prosecutor will object to the defense counsel’s questioning as argumentative and harassing.
+However, suppose the cross-examining attorney becomes excessively argumentative with the witness.
+In that case, the opposing attorney will object to the questioning as argumentative and harassing.

-The judge will then decide to sustain or overrule the prosecutor’s objection.
+The judge will then decide to sustain or overrule the objection.

 Redirect Examination

-After the defense attorney cross-examines the witness, the prosecutor will once again ask questions of the witness.
+After the defense attorney cross-examines the witness, the prosecutor will again ask the witness questions.
 This is called redirect examination, and it is usually used to rehabilitate the witness’s credibility and clear up any confusion that may have been caused by the defense counsel’s cross-examination of the witness.

 Once direct examination, cross-examination, and redirecting of all the prosecution’s witnesses, the prosecutor can rest and reserve the right to call rebuttal witnesses depending on the defense’s witnesses in their case-in-chief.